 The first step to being healthy is getting regular exercise.
 Exercise has many benefits for us as we age, and they are not just benefits to our muscles, joints, bones, and the waistline.
 Regular physical activity can improve brain function, attitude, self-image, self-esteem, and confidence.
 When you exercise, you stimulate the release of brain chemicals such as endorphins, norepinephrine, dopamine, and serotonin, which produce feelings of joy and peace.

 Here are some simple “brain education” exercise tips to get you started, whatever your age.
-It’s never too early to take care of your body and brain.
+It’s never too early — or too late — to take care of your body and brain.

 A great deal of tension can be held in your face, and it often becomes habitual.
 Try this exercise, and you will find it very hard not to smile: